VictoKu1/BasicWebServer/README.md

 - Build the Flask application container
 - Pull and start PostgreSQL database container
 - Initialize the database with the required schema
-- Start the web server on port 5000
+- Start Redis (rate limiting storage) and the web server on port 5000

 ### 3. Access the Forum
 Open your web browser and navigate to: